 Aim for Good Food Choices

-Three variations are included in this game pack!
-The first is called KnockDown™ Relay.
-In this game.
-Students are split into 5 teams and 2 players are designated “junk food" taggers.
-Each team is assigned a food group, and each group must work to knock down their food group pins with their food group balls.
-The first team to knock down all of their food group pins wins.
+This fun and educational twist on bowling teaches players how to identify good foods.
+During one game, students form teams and designate 2 players as "junk food" taggers.
+Each team is assigned a food group, and those players work together to knock down their food group pins with their food group balls.
+But watch out the taggers!
+They can block the balls from hitting the pins.
+The first team to knock down all of its food group pins wins.

-Included are 20 pins, 12 foam balls, 2 junk food pinnies, and 2 mesh bags, 1 large and 1 extra large.
+Pack includes 20 pins, 12 foam balls, 2 junk food pinnies (Medium), 2 mesh bags (1 Ea Large, XL), and activity instructions.